 Easy & Tender Chocolate Cake

 After developing the recipe for matcha cream cheese pound cake, I made it several times more as I needed to bring over a quick treat to my loved ones during this stay at home period.
 I just loved how easy it was to put the pound cake together and how little manipulation it needed after baking, there was no filling to be made and no frosting that needed to be applied.
 It used ingredients that could be found in every grocery store, minus the matcha powder.
-It’s such an easy delicious cake that one reader even made over 40 of them to raise money for charity.
+It's such an easy delicious cake that one reader even made over 40 of them to raise money for charity.
 I decided I really needed a chocolate version of this as I know matcha powder may be hard to come by in some parts of the world and everyone loves a scrumptious chocolate cake!
 Here is the new recipe for a tender chocolate cream cheese pound cake.
+(Btw, cheesecake lovers, here are a few more cheesecake recipes you might want to check out: no-bake pumpkin cheesecake & earl grey Japanese cheesecake.

 Using Couverture Chocolate in Pound Cake